msrivastav13/salesforce-bot-dependency-retrieval/README.md

 - The script creates a `tmp` directory in the project root to store retrieved metadata.
 - When running the script, it will unzip any retrieved zip files into a `tmp/unpackaged` directory.
-- The tests cover the main functionality of connecting to Salesforce, retrieving metadata, and handling various scenarios, including verifying that the `rootTypesWithDependencies` parameter is correctly passed with the 'Bot' value.
+- If you encounter any error regarding the missing `retrieve` script, make sure your package.json has been updated with the proper scripts section.